 Parishioner, Rosemarie Axton, gathers names of families receiving help from local mental health services.
 Parishioners adopt these families and provide age appropriate gifts for the chosen families.

 The Diocese of El Camino Real is in partnership with the Diocese of Gloucester, Western Tanganyika.
 St. Mary’s has a direct relationship with Our Little Roses in Honduras.

 Members prepare the altar for all services.
 They arrange flowers, maintain linens and vestments, and polish brass and silver.
 Training upon request.
 Occasional meetings are held during the year.

 The Choir provides choral music at the 10:00am service on Sundays as well as special services during Advent, Christmas, Holy Week and Easter.
 Rehearsals are held Thursday evening 7:00pm – 8:30pm

 An opportunity to serve as ushers, greet visitors, distribute service bulletins and take the collection.

 Lectors read the Old and New Testament lessons and lead the Prayers of the People at Sunday services.
 Contact the Parish Administrator if interested in serving in this way.

 Order of St. Luke

 As tertiaries, in the Order of St. Luke, we first spend years in study of scripture focusing on the healing miracles of Jesus.
 After a period of discernment, and with a Priest’s blessing, we then come forward to take solemn vows.
 We serve in a variety of ways according to the Priest’s wishes.
 We visit the elderly, take communion to the home bound and are available for prayer after every 10 o’clock service.
 We have been blessed to witness healings and our gratitude list is long.

 Held in Edwards Hall following both services on Sunday.
 Coffee Hour provides a good opportunity to meet visitors, newcomers and fellow parishioners.
 Individuals act as hosts by providing food.

 When a death occurs in the parish a reception may be provided after the service at St. Mary’s for family and friends by members of this guild.
-Each month has an assigned director for memorial receptions occurring during the month.
+Each month has an assigned director who coordinates with the rector concerning the arrangements for the reception.
 Members of the Memorial Guild assist in the setting of the table; pouring beverages and bringing cookies, small sandwiches and other finger food.

 Leslie Garden Standing Committee